michellesh/michellesh/_projects/2022-11-02-snake-plant.md

 A potted snake plant with twinkling leaves of yarn.
 This plant doesn't even need to be watered!

+This piece is inspired by buying a house.
+I want to equip every room with LEDs, both practical and decorative.
+I decided to start with a house plant.

 ## Materials & Tools